metonym/svelte-dark-mode/README.md

 ### Custom `localStorage` key

-By default, this component uses `"theme"` as the key to persist the theme.
-Supply your own local storage key using the `"key"` prop.
+Use the `key` prop to customize the local storage key used to track the persisted theme.

+By default, the key is `"theme"`.

 ```html
 <DarkMode key="custom-theme-key" />
 ```

+Use the `localStorage.getItem` API to programmatically access the stored value.

 ```js
 localStorage.getItem("custom-theme-key"); // "dark" || "light"